flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 1.2 Amazon SageMaker Autopilot
 ===============================================================================================================

-Amazon SageMaker Autopilot is a fully managed AutoML solution designed to automate the end-to-end ML pipeline while maintaining transparency and flexibility.
+Autopilot is a fully managed AutoML solution designed to automate the end-to-end ML pipeline while maintaining transparency and flexibility.
 Unlike traditional black-box AutoML systems, Autopilot provides a white-box approach, allowing users to inspect and modify the generated ML pipelines to incorporate domain expertise when necessary.
-Autopilot is fully integrated with the broader SageMaker platform, allowing users to quickly deploy AutoML models in production.

 Given a tabular dataset and a specified target column, Autopilot generates a set of candidate ML pipelines optimized for the dataset's characteristics and the specific problem type, with each ML pipeline implementing the end-to-end process of